danhammer/web-mapping/lecture1/Lecture1.md

 ## Guided tutorial: get started with animated maps

 1. **Get the data**.
-Download active fires from this repository, and add it to Carto as a dataset.
+Download active fires from [this repository](https://github.com/danhammer/web-mapping/blob/master/lecture1/active_fires.csv), and add it to Carto as a dataset.
+Better yet, connect the dataset rather than uploading it from your computer.

+2. **Examine the data**.
 What is the date range of this dataset?
-(Use the sorting options in the dataset view.)
+(Use the sorting options in the dataset view.
+We will write SQL queries later to directly answer this questions.)
+What is the geographic extent?

+3. **Create the map**.
+Click the `CREATE MAP` button.

-2. **Style the map**.
-Select ANIMATED as the aggregation option and select Heatmap as the animated type.
-We will review the additional options in class.
+4. **Style the map**.
+Select ANIMATED as the aggregation option for the active fires later, and then select Heatmap as the animated type.
+Ensure that the animation occurs on the  We will review the additional options in class.

 ## Clean up